Infant Mortality

 5. Accidents

 The causes of infant mortality in the United States have changed somewhat over the past several decades.
-In 1980, birth defects, SIDS, preterm birth/low birth weight, and pregnancy complications were among the top five causes of death, as they are now.
+In 1980, congenital anomalies, SIDS, preterm birth/low birth weight, and pregnancy complications were among the top five causes of death, as they are now.
 At that time, respiratory distress syndrome (RDS), instead of accidents, was also on the top-five list.2 However, with the development of treatments for RDS, deaths from this cause have declined significantly.

 Overall, the rate of infant death in the United States has dropped during the last several decades.